-Hamlet by William Shakespeare The Giver by Lois Lowry Scythe by Neal Shusterman Castaways of the Flying Dutchman by Brian Jacques "The Adventure of the Blue Carbuncle" by Sir Arthur Conan Doyle (pdf will be provided) "The Adventure of the Speckled Band" by Sir Arthur Conan Doyle (pdf will be provided) You are NOT be required to purchase books with specific ISBNs, and you may use e-book copies if that best suits your needs.
-Homework will depend on the students reading and writing ability and speed.
+Hamlet by William Shakespeare The Giver by Lois Lowry Scythe by Neal Shusterman Castaways of the Flying Dutchman by Brian Jacques "The Adventure of the Blue Carbuncle" by Sir Arthur Conan Doyle (pdf will be provided) "The Adventure of the Speckled Band" by Sir Arthur Conan Doyle (pdf will be provided) You are NOT be required to purchase books with specific ISBNs, and you may use e-book copies if that best suits your needs Homework will depend on the students reading and writing ability and speed.
 Allow for 3-4 hours of work a week.
 Students will discuss the texts they read in online discussion forums where they will post intellectual, literary questions and reply to their fellow students.
 Using these discussion forums to generate ideas, students will learn to write a variety of different documents including essays, journals, and stories.
 As the year progresses, students will share each other's writings to learn from and help to edit.
 Improving their writing skills from the analysis of the text to the final written product is the goal of this class.
+To join an Online THEO class, students commit to enter the classroom with a working camera and microphone.
+Students must stay at their computer, live face showing with proper name displayed, as if they were in the physical classroom themselves.
+The working of student's technology (the camera, audio, internet, etc.) is not the responsibility of the teacher.
+Students and teachers will have grace for each other when technical issues arise outside of our control.
+Except for Spanish, THEO Online classes will not be recorded for absent students, so if a student is unable to attend class, then they will miss the class just like they would for an in-person class.
+Student Expectations: - Arrive on time just as you would to a physical classroom.
+Enter the virtual waiting room four or five minutes before the start of class.
+Attendance will be taken in Jupiter Grades. - THEO's guidelines including dress code, behavior and standards for speech must be followed. - Students may have a water bottle during class time but no other food or drink. - Students should stay muted unless speaking. - Students must use their proper name online and keep their face on camera while in class. - · Students must follow screen lock down instructions during exam periods if required by their teacher.
+Technology Requirements: - · High speed, broadband internet - · Headset and microphone - Microsoft Word and Power Point are extremely helpful.
+If using a different word processing program, the document must be saved and submitted as a PDF to Jupiter.
 Homework: